Audience Growth ResourcesIn This Section

 - At a national level, intentions to attend an orchestra performance are just slightly higher for 2023 than they were for 2022, as competition from travel, vacations, and movies is set to increase, read more from IMPACTS Experience.

-- In the period immediately after lockdowns – when many cultural organizations saw audience gains due to pent up demand – the orchestra field was losing audience members faster than it was gaining them: read more about the long-term trajectories framing current activity in this blog post from IMPACTS Experience.
+- The orchestra field continues to lose older audience members faster than it is gaining younger, new audience members: read more about the long-term trajectories framing current activity in this blog post from IMPACTS Experience.

 - Compare your orchestra’s 2022 ticket sales and revenues with those of your peers, and discover how marketing actions are translating into results with this report created in partnership with the Advisory Board for the Arts.